jackkrebsbach/rwendy/README.md

 ## Control options

-Fine-grained behavior is configured through the `control` list, which is merged with `default_control()`.
-Some commonly used options:
+Fine-grained behavior is configured through the `control` argument, which accepts a plain named list or a call to `wendy_control()`; entries you supply override the defaults.
+See `?wendy_control` for the full set of options.
+Some commonly used ones:

 | Option                  | Default | Description |
 |-------------------------|---------|-------------|